Q: What are your office hours?

 Q: Do you offer Heat Treatment for export shipments?

 A: Yes!
-In fact ALL of Valley Box's wood products are Heat Treated and certified by the USDA.
+In fact ALL of Valley Box's wooden crates & other wood products are Heat Treated and certified by the USDA.
 Heat Treated Wood Materials are required for certain international transit by the USDA.
 Learn More: www.aphis.usda.gov.

-Q: Can we buy lumber or dunnage with ISPM 15 stamps?
+Q: Can I buy dunnage with ISPM 15 stamps?